 Howard Middle School

-Course Outline: Individuals and Societies Year 2
+Course Outline: Individuals and Societies IB_MYP Year 2

-COURSE DESCRIPTION with Aims and Objectives
+I. COURSE DESCRIPTION with Aims and Objectives

 The course employs units of inquiry to encourage students to seek answers while completing textbook studies, reading, writing and completing various individual and group projects.
 The teacher engages students with an assortment of tasks to meet differentiated learning styles to master the Florida Department of Education’s Civics Items Specifications as the students are required to demonstrate on the Florida’s Civics End of Course Exam in May.

-Fundamental Concepts and Learner Profiles
+II.
+Fundamental Concepts and Learner Profile

 Units about Civics/Government, Economics and Geography are developed holistically through the use of reading various resources, writing about the development of the respective subject, and incorporating outside

 Individuals and Societies naturally centers on intercultural awareness and students will grow to realize how the learner profile traits in themselves also exist in others at the local, regional, national and global scale.

+III.
 International Baccalaureate Middle Years Programme

 Individuals and Societies studies at Howard Middle School incorporate the six Global Contexts where learning through inquiry focuses on the conceptual understanding of the following key concepts: Change, Global Interactions, Time-Place-and-Space, and Systems.
 Assessments follow a progression of four specific learning objectives: Knowing and Understanding, Investigating, Communicating and Thinking Critically.
+IV.
+Texts and Resources

+IV.
 Methods of Assessment

-Formative Assessment – Homework (10%), Class work (30%), and Quizzes (20%); all of which can include, but not be limited to, various entry tasks (warm-ups or bell-ringers), discussions, collaborative work, record-keeping, reading analyses, presentations, peer evaluations, observation, note-taking, and/or interpretation of maps, charts, and graphs.
+Formative Assessment – Homework (10%), Class work (30%), and Quizzes (20%); all of which can include, but not be limited to, various entry tasks (warm-ups or bell-ringers), discussions, collaborative work, recordkeeping, reading analyses, presentations, peer evaluations, observation, note-taking, and/or interpretation of maps, charts, and graphs.

-Summative Assessments— tests and projects (40%) including essays, notebooks, DBQ, RWA, research projects (posters, dioramas, student publications, presentations), and an end of year classroom Civics portfolio for each student.
+Summative Assessments— Tests and projects (40%) including essays, 9 week binder check, DBQ, research projects (posters, dioramas, student publications, presentations), and an end of year classroom Civics portfolio for each student.
 All Level Two Individuals and Societies classes will administer various Standardized Benchmark Assessments, Progress Monitoring Exams, and an End-of-Course Exam.

 V. Grading Policy including MYP Criteria Assessments are graded according to the scale prescribed by the Marion County School Board: A -- 100-90% B -- 89-80% C -- 79-70% D -- 69-60% F -- 59% and below.

 As part of Howard Middle School MYP, summative assessments will be graded with the appropriate Humanities Assessment Criteria: Criteria A— Knowing and Understanding, Criteria B—Investigating, Criteria C—Communicating, and Criteria D— and Thinking Critically.
-IB Assessment Criteria for Individuals and Societies (Social Studies) can be found at: